-You may use your own budget template.
+You may use your own budget template with the following required fields

-- PLEASE ENSURE THAT YOUR BUDGET ACCOUNTS FOR THE FULL INCOME AND EXPENSES OF YOUR SERVICE INCLUDING GRANTS YOU HAVE REQUESTED.
-All budget items must be service related and must be incurred within one year of funding allocation. - Eligible expenditures include: wages and benefits, professional fees, travel and accommodations, materials and supplies, printing and communication, equipment rental/lease/maintenance, administration costs, and capital costs.
-Ineligible expenditures include purchase of real property. - Where there are multiple sources of income from the Federal Government, Provincial / Territorial Governments, Municipal Governments, Community Foundations, Canadian Red Cross, and/or United Ways / Centraides, please add lines to the table to detail each.
+- Sources of income for the project (Distinguish between confirmed and pending sources) - Expenses (Budget) for the project - Identify the expenses you're expecting the UWWRC grant to cover - Eligible expenditures include: wages and benefits, professional fees, travel and accommodations, materials and supplies, printing and communication, equipment rental/lease/maintenance, administration costs, and capital costs.
+All items must be service-related and be incurred within one year of funding allocation - Ineligible expenditures include the purchase of property/land. - Where there are multiple sources of income from the Federal Government, Provincial / Territorial Governments, Municipal Governments, Community Foundations, Canadian Red Cross, and/or United Ways / Centraides, please add lines to the table to detail each.